HOW TO FEEL LESS OVERWHELMED WHEN LIFE GETS BUSY

 It’s better to do some things really well rather than everything, badly, and sacrificing things along the way (peace, calm, health, wellbeing).

 Doing everything is a recipe for giving yourself too much stress, too much on your plate and too little rest and peace for your body and mind.

-As I’m writing this, we’re heading towards the end of the school summer holidays so I’m trying to prioritise the important things for right now – my kids and spending some fun and happy time with them.
+As I’m writing this, we’re in a busy season in my home and at work so I’m trying to prioritise the important things for right now – my kids and spending quality time with them whenever I can.

 I’m making that conscious effort I talked about above to prioritise them instead of running around doing all the things that I feel I should also be doing as well.
 These other things can wait.

 Maybe you’re hitting a busy season, or set yourself some high expectations every now and then.
 Or maybe you just feel that if you let one of those spinning plates slow down, they’ll all come tumbling down?

 If so, I hear you and you’re not alone!

 Here are some little tips that I use if I’m feeling overstretched and overwhelmed when life gets busy.
 Have a read through and see if some could help you?